 Higher Tier Only: Correcting Vision Problems with Lenses

-Part of Lenses & Images — GCSE Physics
+Part of Lenses & Images · GCSE GCSE Physics revision

 This higher tier covers Higher Tier Only: Correcting Vision Problems with Lenses within Lenses & Images for GCSE Physics.
 Revise Lenses & Images in Waves for GCSE Physics with 13 exam-style questions and 15 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 11 of 14 in this topic.
 This section is most useful once the core foundation idea is secure, because it adds the detail that pushes answers higher.

 Topic position